samjmck/tobcalc/docs/brokers/interactive-brokers-guide.md

 ## Using the flex query

 A query named "tobcalc" should now be visible when you go to the flex queries page in your dashboard.
-To use it, click on the run button and then enter the dates you want to calculate the transaction tax between. **Make sure you change format to CSV as XML is not supported by tobcalc.**.
-Now click on the "Run" button and your browser should download a `.csv` file.
+To use it, click on the run button and then enter the dates you want to calculate the transaction tax between. **Make sure you change format to CSV as XML is not supported by tobcalc.** Now click on the "Run" button and your browser should download a `.csv` file.
 This file can be imported to tobcalc.

 ![Flex query run](../images/ibkr-flex-query-run.png)